phly/phly-mustache/README.txt

    appropriate rendering.

-For ideas on how you might use or implement pragmas, examine the pragmas shipped with phly_mustache.
+For ideas on how you might use or implement pragmas, examine the pragmas shipped with phly-mustache.

-Pragmas shipped with phly_mustache
+Pragmas shipped with phly-mustache
 ----------------------------------

 IMPLICIT-ITERATOR